TV Aerial Installation Cost

 A low noise aerial amplifier is always worth trying for all poor reception areas.
 This works best when the amplifier is placed as close to the aerial on the mast as possible.
 This is a more expensive option however, as these amplifiers typically need a separate power.

-Satellite Dish Costs
+Satellite Dish Installation Cost

 If you want to switch from traditional cable TV, you could consider having a satellite dish installed outside your home.
 The main difference between a satellite dish and a TV aerial is that the first option is much easier to install.